Zamalek SC: Egyptianization and unprecedented success (1915–1941)

 In 1917, Ibrahim Allam and the Egyptian members of the club began their revolution to nationalize the club and remove the foreigners from the club's board of directors which mainly consisted of members of the Belgian and French communities.
 It started with informing the authorities that the club did not have a general assembly for three years, the club records are illegally kept with the club secretary, and have not been legally audited.
 Allam also put the club under the protection of 17–20 men from Bulaq, to preserve it and protect its Egyptian members.
 The Ministry of Interior and some foreign embassies in Cairo interfered, but non-Egyptians were not allowed to enter the club.
 Finally Allam agreed to turn in the club to Mr. Bianchi in the presence of an official force from the police.
 The Egyptian members realized that it was important to gain a majority at the general members meeting.
 Accordingly, Allam and the Egyptian members called for an extraordinary general assembly for the club at Al-Shawarby Street.

 A decision was made by the general assembly to withdraw confidence from the club's foreign board of directors and elect a new Egyptian board of directors.
 When the elections were held, the first Egyptian board was elected with Mohammad Badr as president, Mostafa Hassan as treasurer, Ibrahim Allam as General Secretary, and Nicola Arkaji, Mahmoud Bassyouni, Hussein Fawzy, and Abdo El Gabalawy as board members.
-In 1921, Zamalek won the Sultan Hussein Cup, becoming the first Egyptian team to ever win a title, after its victory over Britain's Sherwood Foresters by a score of 2–1 in the final, the two winning goals were scored by El-Sayed Abaza and Hussein Hegazi.
+In 1921, Zamalek won the Sultan Hussein Cup, becoming the first Egyptian team to ever win a title, after their victory over Britain's Sherwood Foresters by a score of 2–1 in the final, the two winning goals were scored by El-Sayed Abaza and Hussein Hegazi.
+After the victory, historic celebrations began that Egypt had never witnessed before, as a celebratory demonstration took place, and Zamalek fans carried their players on their shoulders in the streets of Cairo to celebrate the victory over the English, which was considered by many at that time as a victory for patriotism.
+Since then, the Zamalek team has been nicknamed "The Conqueror of Foreigners".

 Zamalek SC team that won the first Sultan Hussein Cup in 1921, becoming the first Egyptian team to win a title.